Cardington, oh, Cardington,

 |Grade D||More than 15 faults or a serious fault|

-There’s an eyesight test in the car park, the DE does the usual walk around the car hops in the passenger seat, notes down my ADI badge number and gives the standard start of test briefing.
+There’s the usual eyesight test in the car park, walk around the car before the Examiner hops in the passenger seat, notes down my ADI badge number and gives the standard start of test briefing.

 Along with the usual spiel about “don’t worry if you see me marking things down I have to tick off things as we go along” to which I say “well If it’s more than 15 I’ll be worried” – For anyone interested it has its own marking sheet specifically for the test, they don’t use the DL25.